List of authorities intervening in each stage of the procedure

 Subsequent application Asylum Office Kancelarija za azil / Канцеларија за азил

-This was applied in the period 2015-2018 in one case concerning a Libyan family whose asylum applications were rejected because they were on the list of individuals whose presence on Serbian territory was considered a threat to national security.
-The family has complained before the European Court for Human Rights (ECtHR) that their expulsion to Libya would violate Articles 2 and 3 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) due to their political affiliation with the former Ghaddafi regime, and under Article 13 of ECHR due to an alleged lack of effective remedy in Serbia.[3]
-Eventually, they were granted subsidiary protection but at the time of writing their application was still pending before the ECtHR with regards to the lack of an effective legal remedy (no suspensive effect) against an expulsion decision rendered on the basis of security reasons which were not provided in the reasoning of the decision.[4]
+This practice was applied for the first time in the period 2015-2018 in one case concerning a Libyan family whose asylum applications were rejected because they were on the list of individuals whose presence on Serbian territory was considered a threat to national security.
+The family complained before the European Court for Human Rights (ECtHR) that their expulsion to Libya would violate Articles 2 and 3 of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) due to their political affiliation with the former Ghaddafi regime, and under Article 13 of ECHR due to an alleged lack of effective remedy in Serbia.[3]
+Eventually, they were granted subsidiary protection.
+After they were granted subsidiary protection, they decided to withdraw part of the ECtHR application and opted to pursue the case only from the perspective of access to an effective legal remedy (due to the lack of suspensive effect of the remedy provided) and in relation to the expulsion order rendered on the basis of a negative security assessment which was not provided in the reasoning of the decision.[4]
+However, the ECtHR was satisfied with the fact that the applicants were allowed to apply for international protection after they were served with the expulsion order which in view of the Court remedied the lack of suspensive effect.[5]
+Thus, the case was struck out of the ECtHR list in 2024.

-Another case, which also refers to an applicant from Libya, was rejected on these grounds in 2019.
-The case was referred from the first to the second instance body on several occasions and eventually, the applicant was granted refugee status in February 2022,[5] after the second instance body obtained positive security assessment from BIA.
+Another case, which also refers to an applicant from Libya, was rejected on security grounds in 2019.
+The case was referred from the first to the second instance body on several occasions and, eventually, the applicant was granted refugee status in February 2022,[6] after the second instance body received a positive security assessment from BIA.
+According to the assessment of the author of the report, the fact that this case was not taken further before international instances can be attributed to the results of the case of A. and Others explained above.

 [1] Formally speaking, the Border Police is not authorised to refuse entry to any person seeking asylum.